tfarras/nodejs-deploy/README.md

 ### Part 2

-Now in our `Dockerfile` we're starting our application with the command `npm start`.
-Unfortunately there is a big problem with this:
+Now in our `Dockerfile`, we're starting our application with the command `npm start`.
+Unfortunately, there is a big problem with this:

 If `yarn` or `npm` get a `SIGINT` or `SIGTERM` signal, they correctly forward the signal to spawned child process (in this case `node server.js`).
-However, it does not wait for the child processes to stop.
+However, it does not wait for the child's processes to stop.
 Instead, `yarn`/`npm` immediately stop themselves.

-The solution is not to run application using npm and instead use `node` directly:
+The solution is not to run the application using npm and instead use `node` directly:

 ```Dockerfile
 CMD ["node", "server.js"]